danog/MadelineProto/README.md

 MadelineProto can throw three different exceptions:
 * \danog\MadelineProto\Exception - Default exception, thrown when a php error occures and in a lot of other cases
 * \danog\MadelineProto\RPCErrorException - Thrown when an RPC error occurres (an error received via the mtproto API)
-* \danog\MadelineProto\TL/Exception - Thrown on TL serialization/deserialization errors
+* \danog\MadelineProto\TL\Exception - Thrown on TL serialization/deserialization errors

 ## Contributing